-Employees of the City Court are provided with pensions through cost-sharing multiple-employer defined benefit plan administered by LASERS.
+The City Court contributes to Louisiana State Employees' Retirement System (LASERS) which is a cost-sharing multiple employer defined benefit pension plan.
+All full-time administrative employees are required to participate in the System.
+Excluded by law are independent contractors and certain other non-employee relationships.
 Section 401 of Title 11 of the Louisiana Revised Statutes (La.
 R.S.
 11:401) grants to LASERS Board of Trustees and the Louisiana Legislature the authority to review administration, benefit terms, investments, and funding of the plan.
-LASERS issues a publicly available financial report that can be obtained at www.lasersonline.org.
+The System issues an annual publicly available financial report that includes financial statements and required supplementary information for the System, which can be obtained at www.laseronline.org.